deephacks/confit/readme.md

 Providing the ability of defining configuration decoupled from how and where to store, retrieve and validate configuration, also allowing configuration changes without restarting the application.

+The main driver of the project is simplicity.

+* If all you need is a static configuration file in a Java SE application, you can just ignore the other features and dependencies.

+* If you need more advanced configuration capbilities like persistence, runtime changes and notifications in scalable Java EE applications with massive amounts of configuration, you can easily enable these features.

-The aim is liberate applications to use configuration seamlessly on the terms of their particular environment without constraining them to Java SE,  EE, OSGi, Spring, CDI or  any other programming model or framework.
+Conf-it tries to liberate applications to use configuration seamlessly on the terms of their particular environment without constraining them to Java SE,  EE, OSGi, Spring, CDI or  any other programming model or framework.

 ## Goals